-- Immediately contact staff members from the Office of Residence Life, including resident assistants and/or professional staff members - Immediately contact the Neumann University Department of Campus Safety by calling 610-558-5555. - Immediately contact the Aston Township Police Department by calling 911 for emergencies.
+- Immediately contact staff members from the Office of Housing and Residence Life, including resident assistants and/or professional staff members - Immediately contact the Neumann University Department of Campus Safety (by dialing x5555 from any university phone or dialing 610-558-555) - Immediately contact the Aston Township Police Department (by dialing 911 for emergencies and 610-497-2633 for non-emergencies)

-Students who abuse the protections of the policy by seeking help for others when there is no good-faith basis for doing so will not be able to claim the benefits of the policy.
+Students who abuse the protections of the policy by seeking help for others when there is no good- faith basis for doing so will not be able to claim the benefits of the policy.
 Students who fail to take appropriate action in situations involving danger to the health or safety of others who are part of the Neumann University community remain liable for violations of the Student Code of Conduct.